tikv/sig-transaction/design/async-commit/initial-design.md

 ## Evolution to long term solution

-The framework of parallel commit will be in place at the end of the first iteration.
+The framework of async commit will be in place at the end of the first iteration.
 In a later iteration we should improve the temporary locking mechanism, See [parallel-commit-solution-ideas.md](parallel-commit-known-issues-and-solutions.md) for possible improvements.

 ### Open questions